3 November 2021 — Publication

 The EC also introduces an EU-wide requirement for limited assurance on sustainability information (see amendments proposed to Article 34).
 According to the EC proposal, independent external assurance enhances the reported sustainability information’s credibility.
 This helps meet the growing demands for reliable information on sustainability matters.

 This FAQ provides answers to recurring questions on sustainability information assurance, specifically on:

 The questions and answers aim to inform policymakers and other interested stakeholders about assurance on sustainability information.
 We are happy to continue the discussion on sustainability matters and elaborate on the topics covered.
 Please contact [email protected] to discuss this further.

-An assurance engagement is when a company asks an independent expert to give an opinion or conclusion on a subject in exchange for a fee.
+An assurance engagement is when a company asks an independent expert to give comfort on a metric or statement made by the company in exchange for a fee.
 Such assurance may be done upon recommendation of investors that want a third-party independent opinion to enhance for instance their confidence in the company’s metrics and targets.

 The independent expert that provides this service can be the statutory auditor, another independent assurance practitioner working in an accountancy firm, or another assurance service provider who should all be subject to appropriate ethical and quality management requirements.